If It Happened Onchain, Did It Happen In Real Life?

 “Finality” in the crypto sense means a transaction was enshrined onchain, and was there long enough to become a canonical part of the chain’s ledger.
 A blockchain is simply a decentralized database; a ledger that no single entity controls.
 A corporate database is a centralized ledger that one party controls.
 “Who updates and maintains the database" is a surprisingly politically-disruptive question!

-For practical purposes, this finality definition is fine for crypto.
+For common day-to-day crypto purposes, this finality definition is fine.
 However, in the domain of intense disagreement with many millions of dollars on the line, blockchain finality is not at all necessarily final.

 In this situation, the party that gains by defecting to state judgement, will do so.
 If the state disagrees with what happened, and it can identify the parties involved, it’s getting reversed, and your “finality” was not actually final.
 If it happened onchain, it didn’t necessarily happen in real life.

-The answer to "can it be undone?" is always "yes"; the real question is what degree of coordination effort will it take to reverse, or what kind of physicality will it take to undo it.
+The answer to "can it be undone?" is always "yes"; the real question is what degree of coordination effort will it take to revert, or what kind of physicality does it require to retract.
 Who else opposes the event?
-Will the state support my side if I escalate?
+Will the state support my side if I raise the issue?
 If enough people with force behind them agree with you, the transaction is reversible.

 High-Stakes and Low-Stakes Lawmakers